 Mesilla continued to grow and prosper until the 1880s when the Santa Fe Railroad unexpectedly selected Las Cruces instead of Mesilla for the location of its newest route.
 There are conflicting explanations as to why Las Cruces was chosen rather than Mesilla.
 The most common is that Mesilla landowners resented the railroad’s assumption that local residents would help build the line.
 They asked the railroad for too much money for right of way.
 Regardless, a Las Cruces businessman offered the railroad free land in exchange for the rights to develop along the tracks and the railroad opted to build through Las Cruces rather than Mesilla.
 With attention now focused on Las Cruces, Mesilla’s commercial importance began to wane.

-Step Into the Past
+Step Into the Past in Mesilla

 Visiting Mesilla is like stepping into the past.
 Its size and population is virtually the same as it was 120 years ago.
 There is new architecture, but it’s rare.
 Where a stagecoach depot, saloon, courthouse and hotel once stood, there are restaurants, art galleries, bookstores and shops in the same buildings.
 In the 1960s, the town’s board of trustees passed a zoning code that preserves the town’s historic character and charm.